22 Restaurant Marketing Ideas For More Regular CustomersUpdated on July 15, 2021

 Including… your reviews, which are SO important, I’ll talk about those more later in #8.

-You need to make sure you have allllll this data entered correctly in your Google My Business account so that your Google listing is helpful for people searching for you, and so that Google is more likely to pull up your restaurant listing in its daily searches.
+You need to make sure you have allllll this data entered correctly in your Google Business Profile account so that your Google listing is helpful for people searching for you, and so that Google is more likely to pull up your restaurant listing in its daily searches.

 - Your business’s actual name